-Heads of Service are responsible for ensuring that all significant risks are included in Service Risk Registers using the Pentana Performance Risk system.
-This risk register should describe the risk event, who is responsible for managing the risk, planned and completed actions, potential effects, internal controls and a current and target risk assessment.
-Risk events should be removed deactivated when the objective has been reached (or the risk realised) and new risk events added as soon as they are identified.
+Heads of Service are responsible for ensuring that all significant risks are included in Service Risk Registers using the Pentana Risk system.
+This risk register should describe the risk event, identify who the risk has been assigned to and who is responsible for managing the risk, planned and completed actions, potential effects, internal controls and a current and target risk assessment.
+Risk events should be deactivated when the objective has been reached (or the risk realised) and new risk events added as soon as they are identified.